Top 10 Largest Diamonds In The World

 One of the most recently discovered large diamond, the Lesedi La Rona was unearthed in 2015 in the Karowe Mine in Botswana.
 In June of 2016, the rough diamond failed to find a buyer at a Sotheby’s auction, likely due to its large size.
 It is expected to be sold privately.

 Found by Sir Thomas Cullinan at the Premier Mine in South Africa in 1905, the Cullinan Diamond was presented to King Edward VII shortly after its discovery.
 The diamond was cut into 96 small gems and 9 large gems, including the Cullinan I (also known as the Great Star of Africa), a 530.4-carat stone.
 The Cullinan I is set in the Sovereign’s Sceptre with Cross, an important part of the British Crown Jewels.

 WP Diamonds offers a free, secure service for selling your diamonds, designer jewelry, and luxury watches online.
-For an initial offer, fill out the online form and a member of our team will be in touch with your estimate.
-Once you receive a final price, you can choose to get paid by check or wire transfer and have money in your account in as little as 24 hours, or you can choose store credit for a higher final price.
-Receive up to 20% more on your final price in the form of store credit with one of our local jewelry store partners or you can receive up to 10% more when you accept your offer in store credit from James Allen.
+To receive your price quote, fill out the online form and a member of our team will be in touch with your estimate.
+Once you receive a final price, you can choose to get paid by check, wire or store credit for a higher final price.
+Receive up to 10% more when you accept your offer in store credit.